 Kettlebell Single Leg Deadlift with Row: Stand up straight and hold a kettlebell in your right hand.
 Lift your right leg off the floor, extend your leg as you slowly hinge at your hips, and lower the kettlebell towards the floor.
 Your back should remain flat and straight and your core should be engaged.
 Pause, and slowly bend your right elbow to raise the kettlebell to your chest, then slowly lower.
 Return to starting position.
 This is one rep; complete all the reps on the right side and then repeat for your left side.

 Kettlebell Windmill: Stand with your feet wider than hip-width and hold the kettlebell in your right hand.
 Raise your hand to your right shoulder and then press the weight overhead.
 This is your starting position.
 From there, rotate your chest to the right, look up at your right hand, and lower to touch your left foot with your left hand.
 Your spine should remain straight, your abs engaged, and your right arm extended overhead.
 This is one rep; complete all reps on the right side and then repeat on the left.
-(This is a move where you really want to master the form before adding a heavy weight.
-See this thorough post for all the details on how to properly do the kettlebell windmill.)
+(This is a move where you really want to master the form before adding a heavy weight.)

 Kettlebell Front Squat with Overhead Press: Stand with your feet slightly wider than hip-width apart and hold the kettlebell in front of your chest with both hands.
 Keep your back straight, abs engaged, and chest up as you slowly lower your butt down and back into a squat, stopping when your knees are at 90 degree angles.
 Be careful that your knees stay behind your toes.
 Press your heels down and engage your glutes to stand back up and then push the kettlebell overhead with both hands.
 Return to start to complete one rep.